'No real objectives': Alumni have concerns about the future of Eureka College

 At the same time, Underwood said, fewer students are going to college and Illinois is a net exporter of students, so competition is fierce.

-The college is actively looking for ways to diversify revenue streams and lessen reliance on donor support.
+The college is actively looking for ways to diversify revenue streams and lessen reliance on tuition and fees.
 He credits Eureka College President Jamel Wright with restructuring the college’s advancement office to have a dedicated grant writer to double down on pursuing grants.

 Wright was unavailable to conduct an interview with WCBU for this story in time for publishing.